 Many people want to go to college to give themselves the best possible chance of succeeding in life.
 As we’ve mentioned, you don’t necessarily need a degree to work in phlebotomy, but you can add phlebotomy onto your degree as a great backup plan.
 It would be a great way to help you see the world straight out of college, and if you’re majoring in medicine or another related industry, phlebotomy experience would be a handy feature to add to your resume.

 Getting Certified And Licensed

 Wherever you want to work, you’ll need to be certified and licensed appropriately.
 If you think you’re ready to search for a phlebotomy job after you’ve qualified, make sure you have the right certificates and licenses in place.

 The American Society of Clinical Pathologists, American Medical Technologists or the American Association of Medical Personnel can provide you with the certification and license you need.
 You can also apply to the National Credential Agency.
 Each organization will have different requirements that you need to meet before you can become certified.
 Be sure to bear this in mind when thinking about where you’re going to study.

-Experience will be very valuable in your journey to becoming a traveling phlebotomist.
+Experience will be precious in your journey to becoming a traveling phlebotomist.
 If you have previous experience on your resume, you’ll find it easier to pick up jobs wherever you go.
 Many certification programs or phlebotomy courses offer the chance to intern at a lab.
 You can also seek work experience at blood drives or clinics to see how the process works and test the water.